 Home to Fort Bragg, America's largest Army base, North Carolina has a large active military and veteran population.
 When comparing insurance rates, look into companies that cater to active military, veterans and their families, like USAA or Armed Forces Insurance (AFI).
 They will likely offer special insurance options to cover you during military deployments, for example.
 Other insurance companies, like GEICO, also provide special discounts for military families.

 If you are a member of the Armed Forces and deployed outside North Carolina, you can present the DMV with your deployment orders and renew your license prior to leaving.
 If your license expires while on active duty outside of North Carolina, you have 60 days after you are released from active duty to renew.
 You can also register a vehicle by mail when deployed out of state.

 All drivers in North Carolina must carry liability insurance and uninsured/underinsured motorist coverage.
-You are required to hold liability coverage on your vehicle the entire time it is registered and in your possession.
+You need to carry liability coverage on your vehicle to maintain its registration.
 If you plan to cancel your insurance or switch to a new company, turn in your license plate or purchase the new policy before canceling your old insurance.
-Otherwise, you could be fined.
+Otherwise, the state could fine you.